There seem to be a lot of questions related to Plan B and the abortion pill…

 5, Learn about the resources available through your local pregnancy clinic and the community.

-We know that may feel like a lot, especially if you’re facing an unplanned pregnancy — Thankfully, Mosaic Pregnancy & Health Centers is here to help you each step of the way.
+We know that may feel like a lot, especially if you’re facing an unplanned pregnancy — Thankfully, Mosaic Health is here to help you each step of the way.
 We offer free pregnancy testing, ultrasound scans, STI testing and treatment, options counseling, resources, and more!

 Schedule your free appointment today.